lynt-smitka/WP-nginx-config/README.md

 # WP-nginx-config
 Basic Nginx + WordPress setup

 It is compiled from our production setup.
+It is not suitable for Copy&Paste to production use without edits.

 # Main features
 - extended configuration via "features includes"